-Additionally, five exhibiting artists will be selected to show a collection of work in a special group show at the Jean Jacobs Gallery in downtown New Canaan.
-Presented in partnership with the Carriage Barn Arts Center, this group exhibit will run for 2-3 weeks in June 2022 and coincide with our annual “Art in the Windows” exhibit.
-Selected artists will be announced at the opening.
+Congratulaitons to Lynn Arovas, Tom Brenner, Almudena Fernandez Vicens, Derek Freres, Robin Koffler and Robert Sachs.
+These six exhibiting artists were selected to show a collection of work in a group show at the Jean Jacobs Gallery in downtown New Canaan.
+Presented in partnership with the Carriage Barn Arts Center, this June 2022 show will coincide with our annual “Art in the Windows” exhibit.

 SPECIFICATIONS: 2D work must be delivered to the gallery ready-to-hang and no larger than 30 x 40 inches (or 36″ x 36″) including frame.
 We use the Walker Hanging System, work should be appropriately wired or cleated with adequate support.
 Sculpture and installations may also be submitted for display in the gallery or outside in the courtyard.
 Work must remain on exhibit for the entire show.
 Saw tooth hangers and small wire loops on the back of inexpensive frames, scratched glass and Plexiglas, poorly constructed frames, and poorly cut mats will not be accepted.
 Submissions received without payment will not be considered.
 The Carriage Barn Arts Center reserves the right to reject any artwork due to inadequate preparation for installation or for potential security or public safety issues.
 There is a daily storage charge of $10/day for any work left at the gallery after the show without prior arrangements made for an alternative pickup date and time.